 Fortunately, reverse mortgages have evolved with the times.
 Once viewed as a “loan of last resort,” the reverse mortgages of today bear little resemblance to those of the ‘60s.
-Today, limits are in place to curtail excessive spending.
-HUD-approved counseling is required and credit checks (to a limited scope) are run to help prevent foreclosures.
-Also, fixed-rate options are now available (for the lump sum option).
-Costs have been re-structured in this manner:
+Today, limits are in place to curtail excessive spending; HUD-approved counseling is required; and credit checks (to a limited scope) are run to help prevent foreclosures.
+Also, fixed interest rates are now available for the lump sum option.

 - On-going premiums are set at 0.5 percent of the loan balance, which can be rolled into the loan.

 - Lump sum.
-(Only up to 60 percent can be taken in the first 12 months.)
+(Only up to 60 percent of the approved loan can be taken in the first 12 months.)